Introduction#

 JOLux Ontology#

+The metadata of all the legislative documents of the Fedlex platform is available as RDF metadata that is modelled according to the JOLux ontology.
+This ontology is used for describing legislative resources and their relationships.
 JOLux is based on recent developments in bibliographical description, adapting the FRBR model (Functional requirements for Bibliographic Records, developed by the IFLA) in order to describe legislative resources.

-This website’s goal is to document the JOLux ontology and help users to find their way into the RDF data of the Fedlex platform and make the most use of it.
+This website’s goal is to document the JOLux ontology and help users to find their way into the RDF metadata of the Fedlex platform and make the most use of it.
 It is not the basis for the JOLux ontology meaning that there is no completeness of all the aspects of JOLux in this documentation.
-So this website can not be used to model data according to the JOLux ontology but rather to understand data that is already modelled with help of JOLux.
+So this website can not be used to model metadata according to the JOLux ontology but rather to understand metadata that is already modelled with help of JOLux.
 If complete insight into the JOLux ontology is necessary, it can be downloaded as Turtle file for further investigation.

 How to Use this Website#